klmnden/azure-docs.tr-tr/articles/network-watcher/network-watcher-security-group-view-rest.md

 ## <a name="next-steps"></a>Sonraki adımlar

-Ziyaret [denetim ağ güvenlik grupları (NSG) Ağ İzleyicisi ile](network-watcher-security-group-view-powershell.md) ağ güvenlik grupları doğrulanması otomatikleştirmek öğrenmek için.
+Ziyaret [denetimi ağ güvenlik grupları (NSG) Ağ İzleyicisi ile](network-watcher-security-group-view-powershell.md) ağ güvenlik gruplarının doğrulama otomatikleştirme hakkında bilgi edinmek için.